 - The applicant must pay the appropriate fee eg. renewal fee:

 - Multi-region permit

 - Once the application has been submitted, the NWCPO will decide whether the principal waste collection activity identified in the application is correct under Article 9 of the regulations.

 - Only when the NWCPO is satisfied that the information received complies with Articles 6 and 7 of the regulations can the application be validated.

-- A waste collection permit is issued for a period of five years (or shorter depending what the permit says).
+- A WCP is issued for a period of five years (or shorter depending what the permit says).

 Further guidance on required documentation is presented in: